rashidleonard/alx-system_engineering-devops/0x02-shell_redirections/README.md

 # find . -type f -name "*.js" -delete - deletes regular files (not the directories) with a .js extension that are present in the current directory and all its subfolders

 # find . -type d -not -name '.' | wc -l - counts the number of directories adn subdirectories

+# ls -t1 | head -n 10 - displays the 10 newest files

+#